Sivaya Subramuniyaswami: Books

-Gurudeva was author of more than 30 books offering insights on Hindu metaphysics, Saivism, mysticism, yoga, and meditation.
+Sivaya Subramuniyaswami was the author of more than 30 books offering insights on Hindu metaphysics, Shaivism, mysticism, yoga, and meditation.
 His works are highly regarded by many contemporary Hindu leaders.

 His Master Course is Sivaya Subramuniyaswami's comprehensive treatise on Shaivism in three books and more than 3,000 pages, composed in what he called "talkanese" - a flowing version of written English that resembles the spoken language and evokes ancient Hindu oral traditions.
 His Master Course includes three books :